Amourspirit/python-ooouno-ex/README.md

 It has great documentation and many Java examples.
 An archive of the Java code is available at https://github.com/Amourspirit/libreoffice_lop_java.

 ## I NEED A BREAK ...

 Check out the LibreOffice Calc [Sudoku example](./ex/calc/sudoku).

 ![calc_sudoku](https://user-images.githubusercontent.com/4193389/165391098-883a7647-5fc8-47de-b028-4c2c98337abe.png)

 ## Running the Project Examples

-This project is set up to work with [Vs Code](https://code.visualstudio.com/), or [Github Codespaces](https://docs.github.com/en/codespaces/overview), or in a Development Container on your local computer.
+This project is set up to work with [Vs Code](https://code.visualstudio.com/), [Pycharm](https://www.jetbrains.com/pycharm), or [Github Codespaces](https://docs.github.com/en/codespaces/overview), or in a Development Container on your local computer.
 You can run the examples directly from within any of them.
 The Development container for this project is based off [Live LibreOffice Python](https://github.com/Amourspirit/live-libreoffice-python) template.
 See the [Live LibreOffice Python Wiki](https://github.com/Amourspirit/live-libreoffice-python/wiki) for more information.

 ## Project Installation

 Installing this project is not necessary if you are using [Github Codespaces](https://docs.github.com/en/codespaces/overview) or in a Development Container on your local computer; however, if you want to install locally, follow the instructions below.

-[poetry] is required to install this project.
+[poetry] is used to install this project.
 Poetry is one of several back-end tools available for building Python packages.
 It offers supperb dependency management and virtual environment management.

+Although [poetry] is recommended to set up this project it is not strickly speaking required.
+One could manually set the virtual envornment and install the required pacakges in the `pyproject.toml` file.

-One tricky part of running these examples is gaining access to the `uno` and `unohelper` packages that are embedded in LibreOffice (alongside the embedded build of Python itself). [ooouno] depends on them.
+One tricky part of running these examples is gaining access to the `uno` and `unohelper` packages that are embedded in LibreOffice (alongside the embedded build of Python itself). [ooouno] depends on them and they are the glue between python scritps and LibreOffice.
 The exact location of these files vary depending on OS and other factors.
-For Linux, we have a script called `cmd-link` that does this for you.
+This project uses [oooenv] which is a command line tool to aid in connecting a virtual environment to the `uno` an `unohelper` modules.

 ### Linux